smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Content strategy can help with content pain points like these:

 * We want to use content to grow our start-up.
 How can we do this?
-What will it cost?
+What would it involve?
+How do we hire a good copywriter?
 * Our website isn't converting well, so what content should we keep, what should we bin and what should we create?
 * Most of our team produce content so our brand message can feel unfocused.
 How can we pull all our content together?